junxit/us-congress-bills-110/metadata.md

 - 2007-12-04 — Introduced in House
 - 2007-12-04 — Introduced in House
 - 2007-12-04 — Referred to the House Committee on Foreign Affairs.
+- 2007-12-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-11 — Considered as unfinished business. (consideration: CR H15273-15274)
+- 2007-12-11 — Considered under suspension of the rules. (consideration: CR H15230-15231)
+- 2007-12-11 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+842.
+- 2007-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-11 — Mr. Meeks (NY) moved to suspend the rules and agree to the resolution, as amended.
+- 2007-12-11 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 0 (Roll no. 1142). (text: CR H15230)
+- 2007-12-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 0 (Roll no. 1142).(text: CR H15230)